Injured Due to a Hospital Visit or Medical Negligence? Medical Malpractice Attorney Louisville KY

 It is important to act quickly once you discover malpractice as it will take time for your attorney to gather the necessary evidence, consult experts, and file a lawsuit.

-Statute of Limitations on Medical Malpractice Lawsuits in KY
+Statute of Limitations on Medical Malpractice Lawsuits in Louisville

 Under Kentucky law, patients injured by medical malpractice typically have one year from the date of injury to take legal action.